kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 -----------------------------------

-I've poked fun at Elecrow (the maker of the CrowPi-L) a few times but it seems like they deserve my respect: "RPi laptop" is a cool idea and they seem to be one of only a handful of companies actually making it happen.
+I've poked fun at Elecrow (the maker of the CrowPi-L) a few times but it seems like they deserve my thanks and respect: "RPi laptop" is a cool idea and they seem to be one of only a handful of companies actually making it happen.

 ---------
 Worth it?